Lausabogal22/python-summer-code/README.md

     Problem‑solving with Python
     Basic debugging

-This course was part of the CanCode Communities workforce development initiative, designed to prepare students and professionals for careers in technology.The goal of the course was to develop practical Python skills through:
+This course was part of the CanCode Communities workforce development initiative, designed to prepare students and professionals for careers in technology.The goal of the course was to develop practical Python skills through: hands‑on exercises, small projects, logic and algorithm practice, functions and control flow.

-    hands‑on exercises
-    small projects
-    logic and algorithm practice
-    functions and control flow
-    working with lists, loops, and basic data structures writing clean, readable code
+Certificate of completion available.